ropensci/bikedata/paper.md

 The R package `bikedata` collates and facilitates access to arguably the world's largest open ongoing dataset on human mobility.
-All other comparable sources of data (such public transit data; mobile phone data) are either not publicly available, or have been released only at single distinct times for a single distinct purpose.
+All other comparable sources of data (such public transit data, or mobile phone data) are either not publicly available, or have been released only at single distinct times for single distinct purposes.
 Many public hire bicycle systems in the U.S.A., along with Santander Cycles in London, U.K., issue ongoing releases of their usage data, providing a unique source of data for analysing, visualising, and understanding human movement and urban environments.
 Such data provide an invaluable resource